 The school schemes of work are developed from the Foundation Stage and National Curriculum.
-The content of these curriculums are changing from September.
+The content of these curriculums are available on the website in our Curriculum Overview document.

-PERSONAL, SOCIAL and HEALTH EDUCATION
+PERSONAL, SOCIAL, HEALTH and CITIZENSHIP (PSHC)

-PSHE and citizenship enables children to become healthy, independent and responsible citizens.
+PSHC enables children to become healthy, independent and responsible citizens.
 At Holymead Primary School we encourage children to play a positive role in contributing to the life of the school and the wider community.
 Children are taught about rights and responsibilities as part of our Rights Respecting Schools agenda where they learn to appreciate what it means to be a positive member of a diverse society.

-Within the PSHE curriculum the children will also have sex and relationships education (which involves looking at relationships, friendships, feelings and differences)

-and drugs' awareness education (which teaches children the dangers of harmful substances and how to keep themselves safe).
+Within the PSHC curriculum the children will also have relationships and sex education (RSE) which involves looking at relationships, friendships, feelings and differences and drugs' awareness education (which teaches children the dangers of harmful substances and how to keep themselves safe).
 These issues are discussed at an appropriate level for different age children.

-Parents have the right to withdraw their children from sex and relationships education lessons.
+Parents have the right to withdraw their children from relationships and sex education lessons.
 Please discuss this with the head teacher so alternative arrangements can be made.